communitybridge/docs/Login/log-in-with-your-lfid-email.md

-lfx-# Log In Using Your LFID or Email
+# Log In Using Your LFID or Email

 You can use your Linux Foundation identity (LFID) or email to log in to CommunityBridge.

 1. Go to [communitybridge.org](https://communitybridge.org/) and click **Log me in**.